jdenzer/EzProxy-Flagging-Script/README.md

 # EzProxy Flagging-Script

-Ezproxy SciHub-Flag is a Windows Powershell script written using PS version 5.
+Ezproxy Flagging-Script is a Windows Powershell script written using PS version 5.
 The script does the following:

 - Identify log entry with unique flag
 - Add the IP making attempt to EzProxy IP blacklist